Setin2/kafka-python/README.md

 The ``` app.py ``` script can be used to start all necessary services, load order files, and send them to the ingestion service called ``` proxy-server ```

 The ``` proxy-server ``` service uses ``` Flask ``` to listen to HTTP requests, where each request is an order.
-It then sends each order further to the orchestrator service using apacha kafka.
+It then sends each order further to the orchestrator service using kafka.
 The reason for this approach is that we need to send messages using kafka only from within the kubernetes cluster.
 As the main application works outside of the cluster, we use HTTP requests to send orders.

 ## Orchestrator